mortacious/vtkPythonClassAlgorithm/README.md

 Using a Python object enables the use of parent classes to build simplified APIs (e.g. the `Algorithm` class in `example.py`).
 It also keeps the code for the RequestData and RequestInformation passes in one place.
 Finally, it might be useful to share data between Pipeline passes (for example when implementing a Reader).

-## Some Implementation Details
-* This class inherits from vtkPythonAlgorithm, but is unlikely to keep doing so in the future.

-* The VTK algorithm objects are created with 1 optional input port and 1 output port.

-* The Python module is reloaded on every `REQUEST_DATA_OBJECT` pass.

 ## How to compile
 Build using cmake, see the first line of CMakeLists.txt for the cmake command I use to build